Robert Scheer: Los Angeles Times and Public Radio

 After several years freelancing for magazines, including New Times and Playboy, Scheer joined the Los Angeles Times in 1976 as a reporter.
 There he met Narda Zacchino, a reporter whom he later married in the paper's news room.
 As a national correspondent for 17 years at the LA Times, he wrote articles and series on diverse topics such as the Soviet Union during glasnost, the Jews of Los Angeles, arms control, urban crises, national politics and the military, and covered several presidential elections.
 The LA Times entered Scheer's work for the Pulitzer Prize 11 times, and he was a finalist for the Pulitzer national reporting award for a series on the television industry.

 After Scheer left the LA Times in 1993, the paper granted him a weekly op-ed column which ran every Tuesday for the next 12 years until it was canceled in 2005.
-The column now appears in Truthdig and is distributed nationally by Creators Syndicate.
+The column appeared in Truthdig and was distributed nationally by Creators Syndicate.
 Scheer is also a contributing editor for The Nation magazine.
 He was heard weekly on the nationally syndicated political analysis radio program Left, Right & Center, produced at and syndicated by public radio station KCRW in Santa Monica, and is a host of Scheer Intelligence, a half-hour KCRW podcast with politically engaged individuals.
+Scheer is now the publisher of ScheerPost, an independent, daily news website he founded with Zacchino in 2020.

 Scheer has taught courses at Antioch College, City College of New York, UC Irvine, UCLA and UC Berkeley, and is now a clinical professor at the University of Southern California's Annenberg School for Communication, where he teaches two courses each semester on media and society.

 Scheer interviewed every president from Richard Nixon through Bill Clinton.
 He conducted the 1976 Playboy interview with Jimmy Carter, in which the then-presidential candidate admitted to having "lusted" in his heart.
 In an interview with George H. W. Bush in 1980, the then presidential candidate revealed that he believed nuclear war was "winnable", which was believed to have contributed to his primary loss to Ronald Reagan.

 Scheer has profiled politicians from Californians Jerry Brown and Willie Brown to Washington insiders like Henry Kissinger and Zbigniew Brzezinski.
 He has also reviewed films such as Oliver Stone's Born on the Fourth of July and interviewed actors and artists including Tom Cruise, Barbara Williams, Mike Farrell and Willie Nelson.